Hallingdal – Valleys and Wildlife, July 11-12

 Hallingdal is one of the great valleys in Eastern Norway and a gateway to the mountain area of Hardangervidda.
 Hardangervidda is a National Park and Europe’s largest mountain plateau.
 As it is a plateau, it is not as rugged as Jotunheimen and therefore an easier hike.

-On Sunday, we will visit Langedrag Mountain Farm and Wildlife Park, where we can see Norway’s wild and domestic animal heritage up close: moose, wolves, lynx, goats, etc. The park itself is nestled on a plateau where you can experience Norwegian mountain life.
-From Langedrag, we continue back to Blindern studenterhjem.
+On Sunday we will visit Langedrag Mountain Farm and Wildlife Park, where we can see both Norway’s wild and domestic animal heritage up close: moose, wolves, lynx, goats, etc. Have you ever wanted to feed a moose or to pet a reindeer?
+This is your chance!
+After Langedrag, we will head back to Blindern Dormitory.

 Information about room and board